Color Science: How to Teach Colors to Preschoolers

 There are many books to help preschoolers learn colors.
 Incorporate a book about colors into your child’s bedtime routine.
 Kids love to read the same books over and over again, so this is a great opportunity to get some learning in at the same time.

 A preschool aged child is old enough to start learning how to play simple board games.
 Candyland is an old family favorite that is still popular today.
 Playing Candyland will help teach your child important skills such as counting and taking turns, and will also help reinforce color recognition.
+Another fun game to play is I Spy and it helps the child recognize the variety of colors in their environment.
+You can either play the traditional way by getting them to guess what you are seeing or point out a color and ask them to search for anything in the room that is the color.

-Recognizing colors actually comes very naturally to most preschool aged children.
+Recognizing colors actually comes very naturally to most preschool-aged children.
 Many toddlers can recognize most colors before they reach preschool age.
 The key is to give children the opportunity to learn during their everyday activities, and learning becomes a fun and a natural part of their day.